Ipsedo/EvoMotion/README.md

 __Note__ : In a first time, only CMA-ES will be implemented and tested with [COCO](https://github.com/numbbo/coco) benchmark tools.
 Then the creature walk teaching will be implemented.

 ## Requirements
-This project requires LAPACK, BLAS, Boost and Armadillo libraries.
+This project requires LAPACK, BLAS, Boost, Armadillo and Bullet3 libraries.
 ### Ubuntu
 LAPACK, BLAS, Boost and Armadillo :
 ```bash